-Sigiriya (Lion Rock) is located in the central Matale District near town of Dambulla of the Central Province, Sri Lanka.
-The name refers to a site of historical and archaeological significance that is dominated by a massive column of rock nearly 200 metres (660 ft) high.
-According to the ancient Sri Lankan chronicle the Culavamsa the site was selected by King Kasyapa (477 – 495 CE) for his new capital.
+Sigiriya (Lion Rock) is located in the central Matale District near the town of Dambulla of the Central Province, Sri Lanka.
+The name refers to a historical and archaeological site dominated by a massive column of rock nearly 200 metres (660 ft) high.
+According to the ancient Sri Lankan chronicle, the Culavamsa, the site was selected by King Kasyapa (477 – 495 CE) for his new capital.

-Climbing to the top of the rock is made possible by steel walkways that are very narrow and not for the faint hearted.
+Climbing to the top of the rock is made possible by narrow steel walkways that are not for the faint-hearted.